prefertwo/interviews/TheTED/Chapter1.md

 Age is just a number, we should all empower our uniqueness and fight against our own limitations.

-By doing things you love on a daily basis, even for a few minuts, you`ll learn to enjoy the journey.
+By doing things you love on a daily basis, even for a few minuts, you′ll learn to enjoy the journey.

 The days will become more than just a means to an end.

-You`ll see yourself evolving.
+You′ll see yourself evolving.

 Be in control.

 If you had the choice between feeling great, energetic and in a positive mood, versus feeling sleepy and moody, what would you choose?

-It`s just a choice, which combined with small, even tiny actions like reducing meat or alcohol consumption, or simply drinking more water, walking the stairs or biking to the office, you can do wonders.
+It′s just a choice, which combined with small, even tiny actions like reducing meat or alcohol consumption, or simply drinking more water, walking the stairs or biking to the office, you can do wonders.

-It`s not about the end goal, it`s about daily actions towards it.
+It′s not about the end goal, it′s about daily actions towards it.

-It`s also the reason why morning routimes, or ten minutes daily meditation sessions are bringing such great changes in terms of mood, productivity, stress management, etc.
+It′s also the reason why morning routimes, or ten minutes daily meditation sessions are bringing such great changes in terms of mood, productivity, stress management, etc.

 Replace Tv shows and movies by documentaries and books.